The Hidden Turtle Residency

 Together the residents will choose the format for a final presentation for the public i.e. showcase, conversation, Q&A. The Residency Director will organize the event.

-APPLICATION DEADLINES: January 2, 2021 is the application deadline for the 4 week February 2021 residency.
-July 15, 2021 is the application deadline for the 3 week September 2021.
+APPLICATION DEADLINES: August 1, 2021 is the application deadline for the 3 week September 2021.
 Upon jury review invitations will be offered on a rolling basis.

 Photo: Scott Brown Photo